DerekTurtleRoe/ares/docs/interface/ares-tools.md

 As described in
 [Game Manifests](../concepts/manifests.md),
-higan uses a "manifest" to
+ares uses a "manifest" to
 describe how the various parts of a game cartridge are wired up together.
-The Manifest Viewer lets you examine the configuration higan is using for the loaded game.
+The Manifest Viewer lets you examine the configuration ares is using for the loaded game.

 Game Notes
 ==========